spronkets/DapperCodeGenerator/README.md

     * I run it with IIS Express from Visual Studio 2017, you can run it however you want
 5. Navigate to the site
 6. Select the Connection Type
-    * If you want support for Oracle or other DB types feel free to make a PR and/or submit a ticket, just know I won't prioritize it
+    * If you want further support for an existing or any other DB types feel free to make a PR and/or submit a ticket, just know I won't prioritize it
 7. Enter a valid Connection String
 8. Press the "Connect" button
     * If you get messages about there not being any databases, confirm your Connection Type and Connection String